AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 There are many binary-only fuzzing frameworks.
-Some are great for CTFs but don't work with large binaries, others are very slow but have good path discovery, some are very hard to set-up...
+Some are great for CTFs but don't work with large binaries, others are very slow but have good path discovery, some are very hard to set up...

 * Jackalope:
   [https://github.com/googleprojectzero/Jackalope](https://github.com/googleprojectzero/Jackalope)